brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

 Simple and short.
 The head block is big and is most probably reading input and doing some initializations.
 On going through functions one by one, you'll see a function like this

 ![](overview.png)

+Looks like this one has lots of conditional jumps.
+Let's analyse this one.
+Spoiler : This is is indeed the dispatcher function.